 Let $A$ be an abelian variety over $k$.
 The endomorphism ring of an abelian variety $\End(A)$ is finitely generated and torsion-free as $\ZZ$-module.
 Let An element $\phi\in\End(A)$ is called an \emph{isogeny} if $\phi$ is finite and surjective.
 For example, multiplication by $m\in\ZZ$ is an isogeny $[m]:A\to A$.
 Denote the kernel of $[m]$ by $A[m]$.
 This is a finite group scheme over $k$ of order $m^{2\dim A}$~\cite[Remark 7.3]{Milne}.

-An abelian variety $A$ is {\it simple} if it does not contain nontrivial abelian subvarieties.
+An abelian variety $A$ is {\it simple} if it does not contain non-trivial abelian subvarieties.
 Any abelian variety $A$ over $k$ is isogenous to a product of simple abelian varieties: where $A_i$ are simple.
 This decomposition corresponds to a decomposition of $\End^{\circ}(A)$ into a product of simple algebras $\Mat(r_i,\End^{\circ}(A_i))$.
-In particular, $\End^{\circ}(A)$ is a semisimple $\QQ$-algebra~\cite[IV.19, Corollaries 1 and 2]{Mum}.
+In particular, $\End^{\circ}(A)$ is a semi-simple $\QQ$-algebra~\cite[IV.19, Corollaries 1 and 2]{Mum}.

 Fix a prime number $\ell\neq p$.
 Let

 be the $\ell$-th Tate module of $A$, and the corresponding vector space over $\QQ_\ell$.
 It is known that $T_\ell(A)$ is a free $\ZZ_\ell$-module of rank $2\dim A$.